athomasq/athomasq.github.io/essays/steve.md

 **Steve:**  You can't really coach these things.
 Some people just stand out, you know?
 I'd trust Stevie on this one.

 **Stephen:**  Well, let's talk about the business.
-It's an absolutely huge market, the product is totally unique, there's clear customer demand, and really great defensibility.
+It's an absolutely huge market, the product is totally unique, there's clear customer demand, terrific structural economics and really great defensibility.

 **Steve:**  It's a software business, right?